Lackadaisy: Setting

+Characters

+Lackadaisy features a wide cast of characters, most of whom are workers for either Lackadaisy or Marigold, two rival alcohol smuggling rings.

+Characters employed by Lackadaisy include Roark "Rocky" Rickaby, a sporadic and cunning violinist who works for Lackadaisy as a bootlegger; Calvin "Freckle" McMurray, Rocky's cousin - a nervous, awkward and shy young man who is mentally unstable; Ivy Pepper, an energetic, cheerful worker at the Little Daisy Cafè who later develops a romantic relationship with Freckle; and Mitzi May, Atlas' widow who is in charge of the Lackadaisy speakeasy and tries everything in order to keep it alive.

+Marigold employees include Mordecai Heller, a cold and curt trigger-man for Marigold who formerly worked by the Lackadaisy speakeasy, and Serafine and Nicodème "Nico" Savoy, two siblings from New Orleans who work with Mordecai.

+Other significant characters include Viktor Vasko, the former partner of Mordecai, Asa Sweet, the ruler of the Marigold-gang, Atlas May, the founder of the Lackadaisy speakeasy who mysteriously died, Dorian "Zib" Zibowski, Sedgewick "Wick" Sable and Nina McMurray.

 Production

 Butler creates the comic by pencil sketching original images, then scanning and adjusting them with software such as Photoshop, where the panels are then assembled.
 Lighting is then added in grey tones, sharpening where needed, and dialogue and sound effects are added in a separate layer.
 The sepia tones are added in the final pass.
 Some of the feline characters are based on Butler's own pets, Ivy and Calvin.

 Artist biography

-Tracy Butler was born in 1980 in Springfield, Massachusetts.
+American cartoonist Tracy J. Butler was born in 1980 in Springfield, Massachusetts.
 In high school, she would doodle and create characters while sitting in class.
-She studied biology for a year at Our Lady of the Elms College in Massachusetts, before returning to her art.
+She studied biology for a year at Our Lady of the Elms College, in Massachusetts, before returning to her art.
 She created a website with some of her work, which led to a job offer from Simutronics, a Missouri game development company.
 Butler performed illustration and graphic design work before moving into 3D character design and animation.
 After living in St. Louis for some time, she purchased a 100-year-old house, and began researching its history, as well as that of the local neighborhood, and ultimately the history of St. Louis itself.
-Combined with her interest in jazz music, and the characters she had designed in school, this led to her starting Lackadaisy in July 2006.
+Combined with her interest in jazz music, and the characters she had designed in school (loosely based on her own pet cats), this led to her creating Lackadaisy in July 2006.
+Butler also credits being promoted to a more managerial role in her job pushing her to seek a creative outlet again through the comic.
 An Italian print version was released in 2008, and an English version in 2009.